 How do I get cryptocurrency?
 If you want to get cryptocurrency, you can mine it, trade goods and services for it, or buy it via brokers and exchanges using dollars and other cryptocurrencies.
 Check out Coinbase for a broker/exchange/wallet solution.

 What is a cryptocurrency address?: A public address is a unique string of characters used to receive cryptocurrency.
 Each public address has a matching private address that can be used to prove ownership of the public address.
 With Bitcoin, the address is called a Bitcoin address.
 Think of it as a unique email address that people can send currency to instead of emails.

 The History of Cryptocurrency

-As of January 2015, there are over 500 different types of cryptocurrencies – or altcoins – for trade in online markets.
+As of January 2015, there were over 500 different types of cryptocurrencies – or altcoins – for trade in online markets.
 However, only 10 of them had market capitalizations over $10 million.

 On this site, we explore every aspect of cryptocurrency.
-Simply choose a page from the menu, visit our “what is cryptocurrency” page for a more detailed explanation of cryptocurrency, or jump right in to the “how cryptocurrency works” section to start learning about transactions, mining, and public ledgers.
+Simply choose a page from the menu, visit our “what is cryptocurrency” page for a more detailed explanation of cryptocurrency, or jump right into the “how cryptocurrency works” section to start learning about transactions, mining, and public ledgers.